kureuil/batch-rs/guide/src/getting-started.md

 }
 ```

 Now, that we're connected to our broker, we'll create our first task.
-A task is a work of unit that you want to asynchronously, becuse handling synchronously isn't possible or wouldn't be ideal (e.g sending a mail from a web API).
-The easiest of creating a task, is by declaring a structure, and derive `Task` on it:
+A task is
+a work of unit that you want to asynchronously, becuse handling synchronously is
+not possible or wouldn't be ideal (e.g sending a mail from a web API).
+The
+easiest of creating a task, is by declaring a structure, and derive `Task` on
+it:

 ```rust
 #[macro_use]